nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UiClassDiagram.puml" alt="Structure of the UI Component"/>

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+The UI consists of a `MainWindow` and `InspectWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow` and `InspectWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

+The `MainWindow` and `InspectWindow` are toggleable, meaning that if `MainWindow` is currently being displayed, then the `InspectWindow` will be hidden, and vice versa.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
-For example, the layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/resources/view/MainWindow.fxml)
+<br> For example, the layout of the [`MainWindow`](https://github.com/AY2425S1-CS2103T-T12-3/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2425S1-CS2103T-T12-3/tp/blob/master/src/main/resources/view/MainWindow.fxml), while the layout of the [`InspectWindow`](https://github.com/AY2425S1-CS2103T-T12-3/tp/blob/master/src/main/java/seedu/address/ui/InspectWindow.java) is specified in [`InspectWindow.fxml`](https://github.com/AY2425S1-CS2103T-T12-3/tp/blob/master/src/main/resources/view/InspectWindow.fxml).

 The `UI` component,